 - Rapid and reliable three-part test

 |Test Name||Sensitivity (%)||Specificity (%)|

-- Early non-regulatory preclinical development phase of pharmaceuticals applied as genotoxicity screen – ToxTracker® can predict with high accuracy the outcomes the regulatory in vitro battery of genotoxicity tests (positive in mutation or chromosome damage tests)
+- Early non-regulatory preclinical development phase of pharmaceuticals applied as genotoxicity screen – ToxTracker® can predict, with high accuracy, the outcomes of the regulatory in vitro battery of genotoxicity testing (positive in mutation or chromosome damage tests).

-- GLP-compliant assay as follow up of the regulatory in vitro battery of genotoxicity assays to provide insight into MOA of genotoxic compounds – This information can be used in a weight of evidence approach to claim safety threshold limit of exposure
+- GLP-compliant assay as follow up of the regulatory in vitro battery of genotoxicity assays to provide insight into MOA of genotoxic compounds – This information can be used in a weight-of-evidence approach to claim a safety threshold limit of exposure.

-- Prescreen or as mechanistic follow up of the regulatory in vitro genotoxicity tests for cosmetic ingredients and final products
+- It can be used as a prescreen or mechanistic follow up of the regulatory in vitro genotoxicity testing for cosmetic ingredients and final products.

-- Mechanistic studies and read across approaches for retesting of marketed chemicals under REACH and novel substances
+- It’s useful in mechanistic studies and read-across approaches for retesting marketed chemicals under REACH and novel substances.

-- In vitro indicator test for numerous non-genotoxic mechanisms of toxicity that are associated with increased carcinogenicity hazard
+- In vitro indicator test for numerous non-genotoxic mechanisms of toxicity that are associated with an increased carcinogenicity hazard.